$200 dollars off Coursera Plus (unlimited access to 7000+ Coursera courses)

 Let’s start with Specializations.
 These programs typically take between 4 and 8 months to complete and without Coursera Plus, enrollment usually costs around $50 per month.
 Therefore, a 6-month specialization such as the Excel Skills for Business specialization will cost you roughly $300.
 Multiplied by two, we arrive at a cost of $600 to finish two specializations in a single year.
 The subscription price of $399 per year becomes a good deal in this scenario.

 Now, let’s take a look at Professional Certificates, one of the most well-reviewed of which is the SAS Programmer certification program.
 On average, this program takes 5 months to complete, and costs roughly $80 per month, bringing the total cost of the program to around $400.
 Once again, we can see that the price of Coursera Plus justifies itself.
-Even if you only take this program and nothing else, the cost of one year of Coursera Plus will be $1 less than enrolling into the course separately for the whole duration.
+Even if you only take this program and nothing else, the cost of one year of Coursera Plus will be $1 less than enrolling in the course separately for the whole duration.
 And, you’ll have another 7 months of all-expenses-paid Coursera content to spare after finishing the Specialization.

 When it comes to individual online courses, however, the question of whether Coursera Plus is worth it starts to become more complicated to answer.
 The break-even point seems to be about one course every two months.
 If you take an online class every two months on average then a Coursera Plus subscription will be cost-effective for you.
 But, that will not always be the case as some of Coursera’s courses are free to audit, and the prices of premium courses vary on a case-by-case basis.

 Ultimately, it’s important to evaluate the cost-effectiveness of Coursera Plus from a personal standpoint.
 Consider which programs you plan on taking.
 For learners who take specializations and professional certificate programs, subscribing to Coursera Plus appears to be very cost-effective.
-But, if you’re only planning on taking a course or two per year, the cost of Coursera Plus could end up being higher than simply enrolling in individual courses one-by-one.
+But, if you’re only planning on taking a course or two per year, the cost of Coursera Plus could end up being higher than simply enrolling in individual courses one by one.

 Personally, I think Coursera Plus is a fantastic opportunity for avid online students such as myself.
 The wealth of learning content available to subscribers is unparalleled, and the ever-expanding catalog of Coursera courses will give it even more value as time goes by.